 Steve Garvey’s WAR Problem

-If your curious, let me explain why Garvey’s WAR is so low.
-It’s not because he was an average fielder and base runner and it’s not because he couldn’t hit.
+If you’re curious, let me explain why Garvey’s WAR is so low.
+It’s not because he was an average fielder and base runner, and it’s not because he couldn’t hit.
 It’s because he didn’t take a lot of walks.
 Garvey got 200 hits six times but only managed to reach base 250 times once in his 19-year career.
 From 1974-1986, not one other player could match Garvey’s six 200-hit seasons.
-However, during those same 13 seasons, 36 players reached base 250 times or more (via hit, walk or hit batter) two times or more.
+However, during those same 13 seasons, 36 players reached base 250 times or more (via hit, walk, or hit batter) two times or more.

 (Incidentally, James was the one man in America who did understand, at the time, the importance of drawing a walk.
 I became aware of the importance of on-base percentage by reading James’ Baseball Abstracts in the early 1980s).